fenago/Grokking-Deep-Learning/Lab_10.md

 ## The recurrent neural network layer
 By combining several layers, you can learn over time series.

-As the last exercise of this chapter, let’s create one more layer that’s the composition of multiple smaller layer types.
+As the last exercise of this lab, let’s create one more layer that’s the composition of multiple smaller layer types.
 The point of this layer will be to learn the task you finished at the end of the previous chapter.
 This layer is the recurrent layer.
 You’ll construct it using three linear layers, and the .forward() method will take both the output from the previous